Starting a High School Team

 A quiz bowl team will need a source of funding to cover equipment, practice questions, tournament registration fees, and travel/lodging for distant tournaments.
 Raising funds is beyond the scope of this article, but coaches should remind administrators that quiz bowl is a comparatively cheap form of competition that emphasizes knowledge, teamwork, and rapid thinking rather than athletic prowess; it is a scholastic activity that deserves to be supported!

 Anybody interested in starting a team should get in touch with other active and nascent programs in their area and around the country.
 Other coaches (and their students) will be able to provide advice on every aspect of founding and coaching a team.
-The most active online forum devoted to middle school quiz bowl is that of The Quizbowl Resource Center.
+The most active online forum devoted to high school quiz bowl is that of The Quizbowl Resource Center.
 Coaches of new teams should also e-mail their contact information to firstname.lastname@example.org so that they may be added to our database.

 It is also a good idea to make direct contact with geographically nearby programs in order to practice with them, arrange scrimmages, or just to get a feeling for how things should be run.
 NAQT is happy to provide new coaches with contact information for nearby teams.